Thomas-Shephard/ubuntu-ansible-setup/README.md

     - `new_user_password`: The password for this user.
     - `new_user_ssh_key`: Your public SSH key.
 This will be used to log in as the new user.
     - `ssh_port`: The port for SSH (defaults to `22`).
+    - `webhook_secret`: A secret string for securing the GitHub webhook.
+It is recommended to generate a long, random string for this value (e.g., using `openssl rand -hex 32` or a password manager).

 3.  **Run the Playbook:**
     Execute the main playbook to set up the server: